AdobeDocs/analytics.en/help/analyze/analysis-workspace/visualizations/fallout/compare-segments-fallout.md

 You can create segments from a touchpoint, add segments as touchpoint, and compare key workflows across various segments in Analysis Workspace.

->[!IMPORTANT]
->Segments used as checkpoints in Fallout must use a container that is at a lower level than the overall context of the Fallout visualization.
+> [!IMPORTANT] Segments used as checkpoints in Fallout must use a container that is at a lower level than the overall context of the Fallout visualization.
 With a visitor-context Fallout, segments used as checkpoints must be visit or hit-based segments.
 With a visit-context Fallout, segments used as checkpoint must be hit-based segments.
 If you use an invalid combination, the fallout will be 100%.
 We have added a warning to the Fallout visualization that will display when you add an incompatible segment as a touchpoint.
-Certain invalid segment container combinations will lead to invalid Fallout diagrams, such as
+Certain invalid segment container combinations will lead to invalid Fallout diagrams, such as:

->* Using a visitor-based segment as a touchpoint inside a visitor-context Fallout visualization
+* Using a visitor-based segment as a touchpoint inside a visitor-context Fallout visualization
->* Using a visitor-based segment as a touchpoint inside a visit-context Fallout visualization
+* Using a visitor-based segment as a touchpoint inside a visit-context Fallout visualization
->* Using a visit-based segment as a touchpoint inside a visit-context Fallout visualization
+* Using a visit-based segment as a touchpoint inside a visit-context Fallout visualization

 ## Create a segment from a touchpoint {#section_915E8FBF35CD4F34828F860C1CCC2272}

-1. First, create a segment from a specific touchpoint that you are especially interested in and that might be useful to apply to other reports.
+1. Create a segment from a specific touchpoint that you are especially interested in and that might be useful to apply to other reports.
 You do this by right-clicking the touchpoint and selecting **[!UICONTROL Create segment from touchpoint]**.

    ![](assets/segment-from-touchpoint.png)